BU-IE-582/fall20-ilaydacelenk/index.md

 # Welcome to Ilayda Celenk's GitHub Pages

-This is my [Progress Journal website](https://bu-ie-582.github.io/fall20-ilaydacelenk/) created for IE 582 course at Boğaziçi University.
+This is my [Progress Journal website](https://bu-ie-582.github.io/fall20-ilaydacelenk/) created for IE 582 course at Bogazici University.
 You can also visit my personal Github [Website](https://ilaydacelenk.github.io/).

 ## Homework Assignments